Using Facebook Ads to advertise products is probably the most popular marketing method for ecommerce.

 With Facebook Ads, you can create custom audiences that let you target warm audiences separately.

-This allows you to make custom-made ads that are targetted specifically at your warm audience, which are really effective.
+This allows you to make custom-made ads that are targeted specifically at your warm audience, which are really effective.

 For example, you can make ads that offer an extra 10% off for people that have viewed your product but didn’t buy it yet.